 Students in this 120-credit program take courses in science, mathematics and computer science topics, as well as general studies courses.
 Computer science areas covered include computer organization, operating systems, algorithms and software engineering.
 Mathematics is also an important part of this degree program with courses in calculus, probability and statistics.
 The program provides sufficient preparation for a student who wishes to find a job in the field after graduation or for one who wishes to go on to graduate-level study.

 Other School Options

-There are three other schools in the Aurora area that offer degree programs in computer science.
+There are at least three other schools in the Aurora area that offer degree programs in computer science.
 Prospective students might consider Regis University, Arapahoe Community College and University of Colorado - Boulder.